dime-worldbank/stata-package-resources/ssc/checklist-submitting-SSC.md

 - [ ] 13. **VERY IMPORTANT STEP - Update `develop` and feature branches**
   - [ ] 13.1 **Update `develop` from `main`**
     - This step brings edits done in the `release-vX.Y` branch and `main` branch during the release into the `develop` branch.
-This can either be done with a rebase (more advanced, but result in "_cleaner_" Git history) or a merge (less advanced, but will lead plenty of arrows back and fort in the network graph).
+This can _either_ be done with a rebase (more advanced, but result in "_cleaner_" Git history) _OR_ a merge (less advanced, but will lead plenty of arrows back and fort in the network graph).
     - _Rebase_: Rebase the `develop` branch onto `main`.
 The effect is that it looks as if the `develop` branch was created from where `main` is now.
     - _Merge_: Merge `main` into `develop`.
 The state of `develop` will be the same as after a rebase, but there will be merge arrows going multiple directions in the network graph.
 This is not too bad if done only with the `develop` branch, but looks messy if also done with feature branches in next step.
   - [ ] 13.2 **Update feature branches from `develop`**